 Constructive feedback plays a key role in helping your team grow professionally.
 If you want to provide excellent customer service, you cannot go without it.

 However, personal feedback can be a tough and uncomfortable thing to receive, as well as to give.
 It is natural to feel bad about hurting other people’s feelings, and that is something that can easily happen when you have to deliver a negative message.

 Luckily, there are a few proven methods that will make the process easier for everyone.
-We have picked out the most powerful feedback techniques that work best for customer service teams.
-These will help you deliver messages in an efficient and tactful manner.
+We have picked out the most powerful customer service feedback techniques that will help you deliver messages in an efficient and tactful manner.

 The method suggests the following flow: